 - Specialized design services: $51,320

 - Newspaper, book, periodical, and directory publishers: $43,450

 What Courses and Concentrations Are Available in a Graphic Design Degree Program?

 The courses you can expect to take in a Bachelor’s in Graphic Design will depend on the school you are attending, but they are generally a combination of technical and creative classes.
 This applies for both on-campus and online programs.
 Although each school is different and provides its own set curriculum that allows students to meet certain objectives, there are five fundamental graphic design courses found at most post-secondary institutions:

 - Web Graphics

 Despite being a specialized field, graphic design is also multifaceted.
 Students may choose to focus on developing designs for traditional media such as television and print or for the digital market.
 Graphic designers may also be tasked with developing interactive websites, implementing advertising campaigns, and designing commercial packaging products.
 Five concentrations that may be available depending on the institution you attend include marketing and advertising design, game design, illustration, and sustainable design.

 Depending on the program, students can expect to spend four years fulfilling the degree requirements to earn a Bachelor’s in Graphic Design.
 Most programs are comprised of about 40 courses or 120 credit hours of study.
 Some schools may offer an accelerated option for students looking to complete their degree in reduced time.
 Regardless of the program or school you choose, we hope that the above list of the top 15 best affordable colleges for a graphic design degree is helpful as you narrow down your options and select an institution for your studies.

-This concludes our ranking of the top 15 best affordable graphic design degree Programs in 2019.
+This concludes our ranking of the top 15 best affordable graphic design degree Programs.

 Other Rankings of Interest: